Spin (company): History

 In August 2020, Spin announced it would begin to offer its services in Germany, starting with Cologne.
 In late August 2020, the company continued international expansion by launching in the United Kingdom, starting with Milton Keynes followed by Essex.
 In early 2021, the company entered three additional countries: Canada, Spain, and Portugal.
 In the meantime, the company also added a new CEO, Ben Bear, to the mix which is only their second since inception.

 In August 2021, the company announced its scooters would be integrated into Google Maps.
 Users will be able to see the nearest scooter, distance to it and how long it would take to reach the vehicle.
 However, Google Maps users will not have the option to rent the scooter while in the app, being redirected to Spin's own application instead.

 In January 2022, Spin announced its closure of all operations across Germany, Spain, France and Portugal as well as select North American markets due to low profitability.
 Spin remains active in all limited markets where it was selected as a micromobility operator by city officials.

-On March 2, 2022, it was announced that Berlin-based Tier Mobility had acquired Spin.
-Spin's UK subsidiary will be transferred into Tier operations but the brand will keep operating in the USA and Canada.
+On March 2, 2022, it was announced that Berlin-based TIER had acquired Spin.
+Spin's UK subsidiary will be transferred into Tier operations but the brand will keep operating in the United States and Canada.

+In September 2023, San Francisco-based competitor Bird acquired Spin from TIER for $19 million.
+In December 2023, Bird filed for Chapter 11 bankruptcy.
+The company has plans to restructure and sell some of its assets to some of its existing lenders.

 Equipment and usage

 Spin uses orange-colored, single speed, pedal assist bicycles equipped with onboard GPS units and cellular modems.
 Bicycles are unlocked using a mobile app that scans a QR code on the bicycle.
 When it operated in Seattle, bicycles had to be parked in designated landscape/furniture zones on sidewalks.

+By disassembling abandoned scooters in Seattle, hobbyists found out that they are powered by a Raspberry Pi 4B single board computer.